Cannabis Delivery Service Compliance Concerns

 - Texas: Texas only allows low-THC products to be offered for a strict set of serious ailments.
 Delivery is not permitted.

-- Washington: Washington was the second state to legalize recreational cannabis, but no marijuana delivery is permitted in the state.
+- Washington: Washington was the second state to legalize recreational cannabis, but no commercial marijuana delivery is permitted in the state.

 - Wyoming: Possession and sale of marijuana are illegal in Wyoming.